dingzhaowei/SiteTestMP/src/main/webapp/TestMP-Wiki.md

 	smtpSettingPass=
 	smtpSettingSTARTTLS=true

+Currently TestMP supports UI languages of US English (the default) and Chinese.
+Change the *locale* to **zh_CN** if you want to change the language to Chinese.

-While most settings can be left to its default value, *testCaseStoreUrl*, *testDataUrl*, *testEnvUrl* may need to be modified if the default listening ports have been occupied or they are launched remotely.
+While most of the other settings can be left to their default values, *testCaseStoreUrl*, *testDataUrl*, *testEnvUrl* may need to be modified if the default listening ports have been occupied or they are launched remotely.

 It's also possible to make these urls the same to share only one datastore.
 But in practice it will not be efficient and may cause confusion.